Business Licences

 • Brings capacity to market the community/region effectively and conduct more focused strategic planning to better serve business and community members

-• Promotes safety for the community; ensuring compliance with The City's Land Use Bylaw, as well as the Alberta Building and Fire Codes, and other Provincial agencies
+• Promotes safety for the community; ensuring compliance with The City's Zoning Bylaw, as well as the Alberta Building and Fire Codes, and other Provincial agencies

 • To enforce the bylaws for those not complying